GULibrarySandbox/intro-text-mining-analysis-2022/content/5-prepare text data.md

 - Unstructured text may include text from narratives (books, articles etc.), interviews, survey responses with free text and more.
 - Structured text can include metadata from GLAM catalogues or finding aides, text in structured databases, possibly spreadsheets, even old ledgers and logbooks.

-There are different processes that need to be undertaken to prepare structured vs unstructured text.

-#### Unstructured text formats
-- Text data must be free of white space to make it computationally readable.
-   For modern pdfs this no trouble, for older texts you might need to transcribe the data, or clean the data, as scanned text may read as an image.
-- All tools in the table above can be used for preparing unstructured text data and OpenRefine can help provide structure to unstructured text.
+### How to format structured and unstructured text

+All text documents need to be formatted for machine readability by software programs or code, let's look at the different formats for structured and unstructured text.
-- Unstructured text in file formats such as `.doc` , `.docx`, `.rtf` (rich text format) can be exported as `.txt` via Microsoft Word.
+- `.txt` : is the best format for unstructured text as it is non-proprietary & used in all text analysis tools.
+Unstructured text in file formats such as `.doc` , `.docx`, `.rtf` (rich text format) can be exported as `.txt` via Microsoft Word.

-#### Structured text formats
-- spreadsheet data like an excel sheet, reformat as a `.csv` file
-- file formats including `.xml`, `JSON`, `html`, import and convert using Microsoft Excel into `.csv` or `.txt` delimited text file, in which a `tab` separates each field of text.
+- `.csv` : is the best format for structured text data in spreadsheets and can be read by tools such as Nvivo.
+Use Microsoft Excel to convert file formats such as `.xml`, `JSON`, `.html` into `.csv.` or `.txt` delimited text file, in which a `tab` separates each field of text.
+- `.pdf` : that has been OCR processed is accepted by some analysis tools.
+For older texts you might need to transcribe the text or clean the data as the .pdf may be an image of a scanned document.

 ------